iotaledger/wasp/clients/apiclient/docs/ChainMetadata.md

 ### NewChainMetadata

-`func NewChainMetadata(description string, evmJsonRpcUrl string, evmWebSocketUrl string, name string, website string, ) *ChainMetadata`
+`func NewChainMetadata(description string, evmJsonRpcURL string, evmWebSocketURL string, name string, website string, ) *ChainMetadata`

 NewChainMetadata instantiates a new ChainMetadata object This constructor will assign default values to properties that have it defined,